South Carolina Home Foreclosure Laws

 • how much and what kind of notice you'll receive before a foreclosure sale

-• whether get the right to repurchase the home after the sale, and
+• whether get the right to repurchase the home after the sale (redeem it), and

 • whether you might have to pay a deficiency judgment following the foreclosure.